lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - _Monarda?_ These seeds were labeled Monarda punctata (spotted bee-balm), but have produced plants that look more like Monarda fistulosa (wild bee-balm or wild bergamot).
 I'll know when they flower, but in the meantime, you can get a discount on a lovely native that -- regardless of species -- has sweet-scented leaves and flowers.
 - _Symphyotrichum cordifolium (blue wood aster; heart leaved aster) or Eurybia divaricata? (white wood aster)_ These are from seeds I collected last year, but I didn't key out the plant when it was flowering.
 All I know they are asters, i.e. from one of the genera that used to be lumped into genus _Aster_, before it was split into 10 different genera(!)
 With only leaves to go on, I can't tell them apart (nor can iNaturalist!)
 Either way, both are native species that produce a white or whitish-blue flower in late summer or early fall (when many other flowers are beginning to fade), and thrive in very similar conditions (partial shade with medium to medium-dry soil).
 Until they flower, benefit from my mistake!
 - _Milkweeds (Asclepias)_.
 These were given to me to sell, with the caveat that they were either swamp milkweed (A. incarnata) or common milkweed (A. syriaca), but the person didn't know which.
+-_Black-eyed Susan (Rudbeckia) F2 hybrid_.
+I grew these from seed collected from my own 'Goldsturm' Rudbeckia, a no-longer-under-patent cultivar which crosses Rudbeckia fulgida (orange coneflower) with Rudbeckia hirta (what is most commonly called black-eyed Susan).
+The offspring of an first-generation hybrid is called an F2, and they are generally less vigorous than F1s.
+But if you are looking for a discount, or we're out of the straight species, this is a good choice!

 ### Non-native perennials - <strike>$4 each</strike> $2 each or 3 for $5